nicolasdespres/respect/README.md

 ```

 In such case, you don't need a custom sanitizer.
 You just want to factor the definition of
-identifier property.
+an identifier property.
 You can easily do it like this:

 ```ruby
 module MyMacros